Another Way To Think About Buying Music…

-So with that in mind, and with the distance between an artist and fan being closer than ever, what better way to figuratively say “this one is on me” than by sending over a round of financial support to someone making some of the art you use to help improve your day?
+So, with that in mind, and with the distance between an artist and fan being closer than ever, what better way to figuratively say “this one is on me” than by sending over a round of financial support to someone making some of the art you use to help improve your day?
 It doesn't matter if the artist is not actually your friend (but if they are your actual friend than we shouldn't even be having this talk).
 This hypothetical artist in question has taken the time to share their thoughts and feelings and stories via the magic of music, and if they've done it in a way that resonates with your heart and mind and gets your toes tapping—well that is at least on the same level of having one of those rare deep conversations or memorable nights out with one of your IRL friends.
 And that's gotta be worth a pint or two.

 When you add in the fact that buying music on a site like Bandcamp will see most of the money going directly to the artist —and you could consider the % Bandcamp takes as the tip you'd leave the friendly barkeep, and what beautiful barkeep Bandcamp is— opening your digital wallet to make an "appreciated gesture" rather than a "personal purchase" feels like a better way to think about these things (especially when the fact that you could technically just listen for free and use the money for a different personal purchase is so selfishly tempting).

 So next time you find yourself genuinely enjoying something that has a 'Buy' button you're trying not to make eye contact with, ask yourself the question:

 “Would I buy them a pint/coffee if they were here in person?”

 Because when you look past the music you're enjoying and realize that there are people on the other side of the digital curtains making that music out in the real world—and they're going about their day to day just like you, struggling with the same struggles you do—doesn't sharing a metaphorical pint together sound nice?